ubco-cmps/data301_course/notes/setup/install_ds_stack_windows.md

 You will not be able to use Google Sheets, Apple Numbers, or LibreOffice Calc to do the Excel portion of this course.
 If you have trouble installing it, please let the instructor know.
 ```

+## Visual Studio Code

+The open-source text editor Visual Studio Code (VS Code) is both a powerful text editor and a full-blown Python IDE, which we will use for more complex analysis.
+You can download and install the macOS version of VS Code from the VS code website [https://code.visualstudio.com/download](https://code.visualstudio.com/download).
+Once the download is finished, double click it to open and follow the installation instructions.
+Make sure you are able to open VS Code by clicking on the application.

 ## Terminal